How Asking the Model to Reason Changed Everything

 “Option A: Store protobuf in MinIO - aligns with Story 2.3, scalable, consistent schema.
 Option B: Add BYTEA column - simpler but heavier DB.
 Recommendation: Option A.”

-This small deliberation step unlocked better architectural alignment without any new context.
+This small deliberation step unlocked better architectural alignment without the addition of any new context.
 It simply took time to think.

 Takeaways